 This connects closely with your ability to share your vision.
 An essential component of leadership is the ability to bring others along on the journey.
-That means having a clear vision, providing purpose for those who work alongside you and providing a clear path to success.
+That means having a clear vision, providing purpose for those who work alongside you, and providing a clear path to success.
 The buck stops with you after all.

 2. Effective Communication

 All great leaders are great communicators.
-Understanding how to share information and to ensure it is retained is a core skill.
+Understanding how to share information and ensure it is retained is a core skill.
 Each person learns in their own way so you have to be aware of that.

 Rather than assume that the other party doesn’t understand, it might be that they don’t learn that way.
-By understanding the other person, you can develop the right way to share ideas, feedback and support that gets the right outcome for both parties.
+By understanding the other person, you can develop the right way to share ideas, feedback, and support that gets the right outcome for both parties.

 3. Relationship Building

 A passion for people and connection will increase the positive influence of your leadership.
-Long gone are the days where being a leader meant having the biggest office and little interaction with your team.
+Long gone are the days when being a leader meant having the biggest office and little interaction with your team.

 With new working environments developing constantly, being front and centre is becoming more and more important.
 Access to leaders is critical for true connection and understanding under all circumstances.